johnjkenny/dev_share/README.md

 ## Server Installation (Host)
 The server initialization will try to find the default subnet to allow guest access by parsing the `virbr0` interface.
 If it fails, it will prompt for a subnet to use.
-The subnet is used to create firewall rules and is cached to to be used as the default subnet in the export config.
+The subnet is used to create firewall rules and is cached to be used as the default subnet in the export config.
 The initialization will also install the NFS dependencies.